tilznit/craft.htb/README.md

 ### Lessons Learned
 - learned a lot about modules, packages, and `import` in python.
 This was nice.
 - I read almost every bit of code in this project looking for ways to leak data.
 It helped out a ton.
+- I am starting to develop a good methodology for note-taking.
+A bit of refining is needed, but I like how I can organizedata in cherrytree.